ssatguru/BabylonJS-EditControl/README.md

 ## About

-All 3d editors provide a widget, also referred to as transform control, to translate, rotate or scale 3d objects in the editor.
+Many 3d editors provide, what is called, a widget/gizmo/transform control, to help translate, rotate or scale 3d objects in the editor.
-This EditControl is similar to those widgets.
+This EditControl is just that.
 You can embed this in your Babylonjs application to provide those same capabilities.
 It currently supports